-MNPS is in the process of revising its long-term goals and strategic plan.
-These revisions should be finalized by January or February 2017.
+- Metro Nashville Public Schools (MNPS), is in the process of revising its long-term goals and strategic plan.
+These revisions should be finalized by early 2017.
 What is clear at this point is that two of the district’s primary goals will be (a) strengthening students’ literacy skills, including their reading, writing, speaking, and listening capabilities, and (b) strengthening the climate and culture of the schools to better support students, their families, and school staffs.
 MNPS’s top leaders recognize that SEL is essential to realizing both of these goals.
 They are working to ensure that best SEL practices are incorporated in all the plans for moving forward and in future assessments of progress toward achieving these goals.

 - Pearl Cohn High School reduced disciplinary referrals 33 percent after two years of SEL implementation.

 - I.T.
 Creswell Middle School reduced suspensions by 60 percent after one year of SEL implementation.